 West of Belmopan, the highway begins to climb out of the valley and the air gets noticeably cooler.
 It is a beautiful drive along rolling green countryside dotted with small, picturesque villages, with intriguing names such as Ontario, Tea Kettle, Central Farm and Esperanza (Hope), and, as you get further west, large tracts of cultivated farmland, many of which belong to the Mennonite community.
 You will also see fields of cattle grazing and several orange orchards.
 The Cayo District provides most of the livestock, poultry and grain consumed here.

-About twelve miles further West you will find the Maya Village of Succotz with easy access to the impressive Xunantunich Maya ruin.
+About twelve miles further West you will find the Maya Village of Succotz with easy access to the impressive Xunantunich Maya ruin one of our Top Ten Maya Sites To Visit In Belize.
 On your way west, the ferry to cross the river going to Xunantunich is on the right.
 Succotz is a quiet village with not much to do, but it has a couple restaurants that serve typical Yucatec-Maya cuisine.
 Another three miles or so you are in Benque Viejo del Carmen town practically within walking distance of Belize’s western border with Guatemala at Melchor de Mencos.
 Benque is very easy going as most folks going in that direction are headed to or returning from Guatemala.
 Both Succotz and Benque make up for their staid atmosphere by hosting annual summer fairs that attract thousands of visitors from all over the country.

 Things To Do Around San Ignacio and Santa Elena